 Love smoothies, also want to add some protein to your diet, too?
-The Protein Smoothie Bible is the ultimate resource for making your own homemade protein smoothies.
+The Protein Smoothie Bible is the ultimate resource for making your own protein smoothie recipes.
 Over 60 simple recipes made with easy-to-find ingredients will have you looking and feeling your absolute best!
+The BEST resource for protein smoothie recipes for weight loss!

 This post may contain affiliate links.
 Delightful E Made is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Did you know I authored, wrote and photographed a cookbook?
-Yes!!
-The Protein Smoothie Bible is my first cookbook and one that is near and dear to my heart.
-I created this cookbook as a resource for anyone looking to jump-start their health or begin a weight loss journey.
+I created The Protein Smoothie Bible as a resource for anyone looking to jump-start their health or begin a weight loss journey.
 I also created it for those that love smoothies just as much as I do!

 Homemade protein smoothies can offer a multitude of nutrients, including a excellent amount of protein, vitamins, minerals and fiber.
 Starting your day with a healthy protein smoothie will help your energy, aid in digestion and provide a way for your body to recover after a workout.